maxcheever/thoughtCompiler/README.md

 # Thought Compiler

-The goal here is to provide respresentation of my thoughts that are capable of being understood without effort by a human mind.
+The goal here is to provide respresentations of my thoughts that are capable of being understood without effort by a human mind or knowledge of any language.

 A compiler is meant to perform a transformation from a high-level source program understood by a programmer to a low-level target program understood by the machine.
 This program is meant to serve as a compiler for my journal entries, transforming them from written language to color.